 Smart beaks: non-visual senses in birds

-The strong link between the morphology of the bony parts of the bill-tip organ and foraging behaviour suggests that we can use the structure of fossil beaks to infer information about the palaeoecology of extinct birds.
-In 2019, Carla undertook an extensive review of the bone structures of the beaks of over 500 species from all orders of extant birds.
-The review will allow us to establish whether we can determine the presence of a remote-touch-capable bill-tip organ in modern birds, based solely on the structures found on their beak bones.
-Furthermore, based on the phylogenetic position of some of the fossil specimens that Carla is studying, we may be able to make some significant conclusions about the foraging ecology of some of the most basal members of the avian family tree, shedding light on some contentious questions regarding the evolution of modern birds.
+She also is exploring whether these patterns can be extrapolated to infer information about the foraging ecology of fossil birds.
+If there is a strong link between the morphology of the bony parts of the bill-tip organ and foraging behaviour, we can use the structure of fossil beaks to infer information about the palaeoecology of extinct birds.
+In 2020, we published an extensive review of the bone structures of the beaks of over 500 species from all orders of extant birds.
+This established that we can determine the presence of a remote-touch-capable bill-tip organ in modern birds solely from the structures of their beak bones.
+Using this knowledge, we have been able to infer the foraging ecology of some of the most basal members of the avian family tree, shedding light on some contentious questions regarding the evolution of modern birds.

-- Towards the end of 2019, Carla commenced training of captive Hadeda Ibises at the World of Birds in Hout Bay, habituating the birds to probe in soil-filled trays containing desirable (to ibises at least) superworms.
-This will allow her to investigate the functioning of the bill-tip organ under different substrate conditions.
-Her experiments are still underway and will allow us to gain detailed information on the use of remote-touch by Hadedas, and to determine to what extent their foraging success is affected by the levels of soil water, which will potentially lead to a better understanding of the recent range expansion of Hadedas across southern Africa.
+- Despite disruptions caused by the COVID-19 lockdown in March, Carla managed to finish her experiments with captive Hadeda Ibises at the World of Birds in Hout Bay, observing the birds as they probe in soil-filled trays containing desirable (to ibises at least) superworms.
+These experiments will allow her to gain detailed information on the use of remote-touch by Hadedas, and to determine to what extent their foraging success is affected by the levels of soil water, which will potentially lead to a better understanding of the recent range expansion of Hadedas across southern Africa.

 Impact of the project